Parchem Lab

 Ivanshi patel

 Before joining the Development, Disease Models, and Therapeutics graduate program, Zoey earned her B.S. in Biological Sciences from Nankai University, China.
-She worked on modeling heart diseases using human pluripotent stem cells as an undergraduate.
-Now she is interested in studying miRNA biology in development and diseases.
+She is interested in building mouse models to study pancreatic cancer.

 IMG_20200105_161130_3.jpg